GabrielSlima/blog/articles/clean-code-clean-systems.md

 </pre>
     <p>
         As you can see, the code above applies the <strong>Lazy Initialization tatic</strong>.
 We are going to explore a little more of it on the following paragraphs.
         But the point is, what is wrong with this type of initialization?
-I'm going to tell you...there is nothing wrong.
+I'm going to tell you...there is nothing wrong with it.
     </p>
     <p>
         The point is basically the separation of concerns to improve the readability and maintainability of the code.